Skip links

 Approach:

-1. Supported athletes to participate in the 2nd Jump Rope Championship competition for the Newcomer category in June 2024, at the Prachaniwet Sport Center, Bangkok.
-As a result, they won a total of 4 gold medals, 10 silver medals, and 4 bronze medals.
-Additionally, Boonjitwitthaya School also won 4 royal trophies of Her Royal Highness Princess Maha Chakri Sirindhorn and achieved the second-highest overall score.
+2. Supported athletes to participate in the 3rd Jump Rope Championship competition for the Newcomer category on 7-8 June 2025, at the Prachaniwet Sport Center, Bangkok.
+As a result, they won a total of 14 gold medals, 12 silver medals, and 11 bronze medals.
+Additionally, Boonjitwitthaya School also won 3 royal trophies of Her Royal Highness Princess Maha Chakri Sirindhorn, while Wat Mai Noen Phayom School received one Royal Trophy, and both schools achieved the second-highest overall score.

-2. Implemented the 2024 Skill Development for Jump Rope Champions Project to qualify and train athletes from eight participating schools, located near Thaioil, for national-level Royal Trophy competitions.
+3. Implemented the 2025 Skill Development for Jump Rope Champions Project to qualify and train athletes from eight participating schools, located near Thaioil, for national-level Royal Trophy competitions

 The Responses to COVID-19 Pandemic Situation